DevLARLEY/vimeo-downloader/README.md

 # vimeo_json.py
 > [!IMPORTANT]
-> The input URL is not the video URL but rather the 'playlist.json'/'master.json' URL found in the network tab.
+> The input URL is not the video URL but rather the 'playlist.json'/'master.json' URL found in the Network Tab.

 ```
 usage: vimeo_json.py [-h] [--url URL] [--output OUTPUT] [--no-download]